Letter from Eleanor "Nora" Saltonstall to her family, 3 April 1918

 - Saltonstall Family Papers

-This letter is written from Eleanor "Nora" Saltonstall (1894-1919) to her family, assuring them that she is safe while volunteering with the Red Cross in France during World War I.
+This letter was written by Eleanor "Nora" Saltonstall (1894-1919) to her family to assure them that she was safe while volunteering with the American Red Cross in France during World War I.

 Focus on: Women/War/Work